graphprotocol/rfcs/rfcs/0001-subgraph-composition.md

 ### Composing subgraphs by importing types

-In order to reference entity types from a foreign schema, a developer would first import these entity types from the other subgraph.
+In order to reference entity types from a imported schema, a developer would first import these entity types from the other subgraph.

 Let's say a DAO subgraph contains a `Proposal` type that has a `proposer` field